Kingxukai/linux/Documentation/kbuild/makefiles.rst

     aflags-$(biarch) += -a32
     cflags-$(biarch) += -m32

-  In the above example, $(biarch) is set to y if $(CC) supports the -m32 option.
-When $(biarch) equals "y", the expanded variables $(aflags-y) and $(cflags-y) will be assigned the values -a32 and -m32, respectively.
+  In the woke above example, $(biarch) is set to y if $(CC) supports the woke -m32 option.
+When $(biarch) equals "y", the woke expanded variables $(aflags-y) and $(cflags-y) will be assigned the woke values -a32 and -m32, respectively.

   Note: cc-option-yn uses KBUILD_CFLAGS for $(CC) options

 cc-disable-warning
-  cc-disable-warning checks if $(CC) supports a given warning and returns the commandline switch to disable it.
-This special function is needed, because gcc 4.4 and later accept any unknown -Wno-* option and only warn about it if there is another warning in the source file.
+  cc-disable-warning checks if $(CC) supports a given warning and returns the woke commandline switch to disable it.
+This special function is needed, because gcc 4.4 and later accept any unknown -Wno-* option and only warn about it if there is another warning in the woke source file.

   Example::

     KBUILD_CFLAGS += $(call cc-disable-warning, unused-but-set-variable)

-  In the above example, -Wno-unused-but-set-variable will be added to KBUILD_CFLAGS only if $(CC) really accepts it.
+  In the woke above example, -Wno-unused-but-set-variable will be added to KBUILD_CFLAGS only if $(CC) really accepts it.

 gcc-min-version
-  gcc-min-version tests if the value of $(CONFIG_GCC_VERSION) is greater than or equal to the provided value and evaluates to y if so.
+  gcc-min-version tests if the woke value of $(CONFIG_GCC_VERSION) is greater than or equal to the woke provided value and evaluates to y if so.

   Example::

     cflags-$(call gcc-min-version, 110100) := -foo

-  In this example, cflags-y will be assigned the value -foo if $(CC) is gcc and
+  In this example, cflags-y will be assigned the woke value -foo if $(CC) is gcc and
   $(CONFIG_GCC_VERSION) is >= 11.1.

 clang-min-version
-  clang-min-version tests if the value of $(CONFIG_CLANG_VERSION) is greater than or equal to the provided value and evaluates to y if so.
+  clang-min-version tests if the woke value of $(CONFIG_CLANG_VERSION) is greater than or equal to the woke provided value and evaluates to y if so.

   Example::

     cflags-$(call clang-min-version, 110000) := -foo

-  In this example, cflags-y will be assigned the value -foo if $(CC) is clang and $(CONFIG_CLANG_VERSION) is >= 11.0.0.
+  In this example, cflags-y will be assigned the woke value -foo if $(CC) is clang and $(CONFIG_CLANG_VERSION) is >= 11.0.0.

 cc-cross-prefix
-  cc-cross-prefix is used to check if there exists a $(CC) in path with one of the listed prefixes.
-The first prefix where there exist a prefix$(CC) in the PATH is returned - and if no prefix$(CC) is found then nothing is returned.
+  cc-cross-prefix is used to check if there exists a $(CC) in path with one of the woke listed prefixes.
+The first prefix where there exist a prefix$(CC) in the woke PATH is returned - and if no prefix$(CC) is found then nothing is returned.

   Additional prefixes are separated by a single space in the